 nsswitch.conf - configuration file for the name service switch

-The operating system uses a number of databases of information about hosts, ipnodes, users (passwd(5), shadow(5), and user_attr(5)), and groups.
+The operating system uses a number of databases of information about hosts, services, users (passwd(5), shadow(5), and user_attr(5)), and groups.
 Data for these can come from a variety of sources: hostnames and host addresses, for example, can be found in /etc/hosts, NIS, LDAP, DNS, or Multicast DNS.
-Zero or more sources can be used for each database; the sources and their lookup order are specified in svc:/system/name-service/switch service.
-For the purposes of backwards compatibility, the /etc/nsswitch.conf file is regenerated from the SMF properties configured in the svc:/system/name-service/switch service.
+Zero or more sources can be used for each database; the sources and their lookup order are specified in the SMF properties of the svc:/system/name-service/switch service.
+For the purposes of backward compatibility, the /etc/nsswitch.conf file is regenerated from the configuration in the svc:/system/name-service/switch service.
 The /etc/nsswitch.conf file is considered obsolete.

 The following sources can be used: